 This is my Green Bay High in-school Community of Learning team:

-I am HOD Bridging Programme at GBHS and have been running this programme since 2006.
+I am HOD Bridging Programme at GBHS and have been running the programme since 2006.
 The students in this programme are priority learners who have a wide range of academic, social, emotional and learning needs but all need extra support to achieve their goals.
 I am passionate about giving all students the opportunity to have pathways that are meaningful and appropriate to them.
-My inquiry is focusing on ‘what good looks like’ in terms of inclusion of priority learners in larger option and core classes.
-At first, I am focusing on teachers who have demonstrated success at teaching priority learners - completing lesson observations, surveys and interviews as well as doing professional reading.
-From this, the vision is to find ways of upskilling other teachers.
+The programme is dependent on the role of Teacher Aides to support students.
+In 2019 my inquiry is focusing on the role of Teacher Aides in the classroom supporting teachers and students.
+I am surveying teachers to see how confident they are in utilising the support of Teacher Aides and Teacher Aides to see how they feel about the effectiveness of their role in the classroom.
+From this, the vision is to identify problems and barriers and find ways of upskilling both teachers and Teacher Aides.

 I have been a Social Sciences teacher for the past 5 years and teacher in charge of History and Assistant Head of Social Sciences for the past 3 years.
 My CoL inquiry is within the Junior Assessment team and I am focussing on how we can effectively measure curriculum progression using SOLO in Junior Social Studies.
 Within my inquiry I also hope to inquire into ‘where’ Junior Social Studies fits in the wider NZ curriculum, through the use of the Social Science strands.
 I believe this is an important inquiry as it will help to ensure that students understand the pathway offered by Social Sciences.
 I believe Social Sciences is a vital part of a students school programme as it encourages students to empathise with various values and perspectives as well as consider how they can actively participate in their local and global communities.

 Researching the area of: Connecting both ends of the learning pathway - Ensuring successful transitions into and out of schooling.